 ASCH hosts two events each year.
 The Fall conference tends to be our main event with several panels and presentations on a theme; Spring meetings are usually smaller events, often at a local historical society.
 Information on coming and recent conferences can be found below.

-Open CFP: the 2018 fall conference, jointly sponsored with the Connecticut Supreme Court Historical Society and the University of Connecticut School of Law, will have the constitution of 1818 and its era as the focus.
-We’re excited by all the possibilities the topic brings, and hope you’ll join us as a presenter or listener November 3 at the UCONN School of Law in Hartford.
+Fall 2018 Conference: Jointly sponsored with the Connecticut Supreme Court Historical Society and the University of Connecticut School of Law, titled “The Constitution of 1818 and its Times.”
+This conference was held November 3 at the UCONN School of Law in Hartford.

 Spring 2018 Meeting, “Using Oral History and Popular Culture to Teach Connecticut History.”

 Fall 2017 Conference, “Uncomfortable Conversations: Religion and Politics in New England”

 Fall 2016 Conference “Land of Steady Innovation: Connecticut and the New”

 Spring 2016 Meeting “Textiles, Industrialization and Immigration in Connecticut”